hbahadirsahin/nlp-experiments-in-pytorch/README.md

    - use_batch_norm: A boolean argument to use batch normalization.
    - batch_norm_momentum: Batch normalization's momentum parameter.
    - batch_norm_affine: Batch normalization's affine parameter.
+   - rnn_hidden_dim: Hidden dimension for RNN/GRU/LSTM-based models.
+   - rnn_num_layers: Number of layers for RNN/GRU/LSTM-based models.
+   - rnn_bidirectional: A boolean argument for RNN/GRU/LSTM-based models to define bidirectionality.
+   - rnn_bias: A boolean argument for RNN/GRU/LSTM-based models to use bias.
-   - filter_count: Number of filters.
+   - filter_count: Number of filters for CNN-based models.
-   - filter_sizes: List of convolution filter sizes (Example: [3, 4, 5])
+   - filter_sizes: List of convolution filter sizes for CNN-based models(Example: [3, 4, 5]).
    - run_mode: Can be "train" to start training process or "eval_interactive" to test your saved model(s) interactively.

  - `training_properties` holds training-related arguments:
+   - learner: Argument to choose which learning algorithm to use.
+It can be "textcnn" or "gru" (Update: 07 Nov 2018)
    - optimizer: It can be either "Adam" or "SGD".
    - learning_rate: Self-explanatory.
    - weight_decay: L2 normalization term.
 Note that for my case, any value bigger than 0, literally fucked my performance.